 Track notes at the end.

 We used track notes in Day Walks of New Zealand: Central Otago and Queenstown.
 Start towards the end of Waikerikeri Valley Road where there is a DOC sign marking the beginning of the track up Lilico Spur.
 (We overshot the sign at first, so keep an eye out for it – one of the green and gold ones you’ll be familiar with if you walk a lot in NZ).
 The track passes through farmland to the edge of the Waikerikeri Conservation Area.
+(Apparently you need landowner permission to go further than the conservation area; I didn’t know so merrily waltzed on).
 Continue along the ridge until you find a convenient spot to drop down to Waikerikeri Creek.
 From there climb up the hillside to reach the summit of Leaning Rock.
 Easy enough to navigate: just head for the biggest rock.
 It was slow going once we left the ridge though, and it took us much longer than expected (about 9 hours return).
 It may have been quicker if we’d stuck to the ridge a bit longer, as the tussock grass was pretty thick and the slopes steep.